wuzengqing001225/SABM_Pricing_Game/README.md

 # SABM Pricing Game
 This is the source code for paper "'Guinea Pig Trials' Utilizing GPT: A Novel Smart Agent-Based Modeling Approach for Studying Firm Competition and Collusion".

+## Smart Agent-Based Modeling (SABM)
+We now further propose a simulation framework based on large language model.
+Please see the work at **[Smart Agent-Based Modeling: On the Use of Large Language Models in Computer Simulations](https://arxiv.org/abs/2311.06330)**.

+The updated code for SABM Pricing Game is available at: https://github.com/Roihn/SABM.

 ## Setup
 - Main Files
   - SABM_Economics_Main.py (Program Entry)